Contact

 Sebastian Schindler is Assistant Professor at the Geschwister Scholl Institute of Political Science at LMU Munich.
 The main focus of his research is on the relationship between theory and practice and on the problem of post-truth politics.
 His more general research interests include theories of International Relations, international organizations, theories of practice, and critical theories.

-Prior to his appointment at LMU Munich, Sebastian Schindler worked as a research fellow at the Cluster of Excellence "Normative Orders" at the University of Frankfurt and at the Hessian Foundation for Peace and Conflict Research.
+Prior to his appointment at LMU Munich, Sebastian Schindler worked as a research fellow at the Cluster of Excellence "Normative Orders" at the University of Frankfurt and at the Peace Research Institute Frankfurt (PRIF).
 From 2016 to 2018, he was spokesperson for the junior research group "International Relations" at the German Political Science Association (DVPW).
 He has been a visiting researcher at the Universities of Sussex (England), Groningen (Netherlands), and Minnesota (USA) and at the Social Science Research Center Berlin (WZB).
 He has worked as an intern at the United Nations World Food Programme (WFP) in Swaziland, at the French National Assembly, and at the Permanent Mission of Germany to the World Food Organizations in Rome.
-During his studies, he served on the organizing team of the National Model United Nations (NMUN) project in New York and was an editorial assistant for the Journal of International Relations.
+During his studies, he served on the organizing team of the National Model United Nations (NMUN) project in New York and was an editorial assistant for the German Journal of International Relations (ZIB).

 Research

-In his habilitation project, Sebastian Schindler addresses the task of criticism in times of post-factual politics.
+In his habilitation project, Sebastian Schindler addresses the task of critique in times of post-truth politics.
 Today, a certain form of pseudo-critical thinking is widespread, which only suspects power and interests behind truth claims and factual assertions.
 A proper understanding of this phenomenon can help us to fathom three more general questions, namely: (1) What is the current crisis in politics?
 (2) Why has it come about?
 (3) How should we respond to it?
-It may well be that post-factual politics is not so much the result of social media, postmodern theory, or specific economic or political interests, but instead of a deeper loss of the political experience of collective action in an era of unleashed competition.
+It may well be that post-truth politics is not so much the result of social media, postmodern theory, or specific economic or political interests, but instead of a deeper loss of political experience in an era of unleashed competition.

 Publications